 Implications for adaptation: Establish and strengthen transboundary institutions to better manage stocks shifting in and out of jurisdictions.
 Pinsky et al. (2018) make the following recommendations: (1) promote data sharing to foster the identification of shifting stocks; (2) use pooled data to inform collaborative management; (3) use side payments to incentivize cooperation and prevent asymmetry in winners and losers; and (4) develop permits that are tradeable across political boundaries to foster dynamic catch allocations.

-Although the net global impacts of climate change on fisheries productivity (catch potential) are modest, regional impacts are stronger, with some regions experiencing large gains in productivity and others experiencing large losses.
-Vulnerable regions must focus on management reform and adaptation.
-Resilience to climate change can be enhanced by preventing overfishing, rebuilding overfished stocks, and accounting for shifting productivity in assessment and management.
+Heterogeneous climate effects can lead to inequities and civil unrest.
+Using fairness and equity as driving principles in policy development can help mitigate negative consequences, promote social resilience, and foster acceptance of new policies.

-Observed changes: Free et al. (2019) estimate that ocean warming has driven a 4.1% decline in the maximum sustainable yield (MSY), the maximum amount of catch that can be harvested for perpetuity, of 235 of the world’s largest industrial fisheries over the past eighty years (Free et al. 2019).
-In five regions, including the North Sea and ecosystems of East Asia, losses in MSY have ranged 15-35%.
+Observed changes: Free et al. (2019) estimate that in in the North Sea and East Asia, losses in MSY have ranged from 15-35%.
 Meanwhile, the Baltic Sea and other regions have seen increases in MSY up to 15%.
-Analyses of historical changes in juvenile recruitment, another metric of productivity, yield conflicting results (Britten et al. 2016; Szuwalski 2016), and are also difficult to interpret in terms of food and income security.
-Well-managed fisheries have been the most resilient to ocean warming while overexploited fisheries have been the most vulnerable (Free et al. 2019).
+These statistics highlight some significant regional disparities in climate impacts, but they belie even more granular considerations.
+Changes in the productivity of individual species in a place will impact different segments of the industry and create inequities, even if the overall potential fishery yield from that place doesn’t change.

+The inequities potentially created by changing fishery opportunities resulting from climate change, and the social problems created by perceptions of unfairness, can be well-described by referring to recent civil unrest in Chile over the sharing of the Humboldt squid resource (a fishery resource that has been changing its geographic range).
+In response to policy decisions regarded as unfair, some segments of the fishing industry engaged in civil unrest that caused disruptions in some of Chile’s largest cities.
+Policy makers have since addressed this problem successfully, but it remains a clear example of how fairness and equity considerations in one segment of the ocean economy can impact society broadly.

-Forecasted changes: Net global catch potential is not expected to change considerably under climate change (though see RCP 8.5 results below), but strong regional impacts are expected to result in pronounced equatorial “losers” and poleward “winners”.
-For example, Cheung et al. (2010) project modest changes in global catch potential of +1% and -1% from 2005-2055 under low and high emissions scenarios, respectively.
-Gaines et al. (2018) project modest changes in global MSY of +1%, -1%, and -5% from 2012-2100 under RCPs 2.6, 4.5, and 6.0, but forecast a considerable decline of -25% under RCP 8.5.
-Cheung et al. (2010) predict 30-70% increases in catch potential in poleward regions and 40% decreases in equatorial regions, with similar patterns predicted by Gaines et al. (2018).
+Forecasted changes: Strong regional impacts are expected to result in pronounced equatorial “losers” and poleward “winners”, which will tend to exacerbate livelihood problems in many less developed nations.
+For example, Cheung et al. (2010) predict 30-70% increases in catch potential in poleward regions and 40% decreases in equatorial regions, with similar patterns predicted by Gaines et al. (2018).
 The redistribution of catch potential will drive a concomitant redistribution of revenues (Lam et al. 2016) and nutrition (Golden et al. 2016).

-Implications for adaptation: First, preventing overfishing and rebuilding overfished stocks will enhance resilience to climate change (Free et al. 2019).
-However, this will require ecosystem-based approaches that consider the complex interactions between recovering populations and changing environmental regimes (Link and Watson 2019).
-Second, fisheries stock assessments and management procedures will need to account for shifting productivity.
-This will involve one of many strategies (Pinsky and Mantua 2014) including: (1) using assessments with time-varying productivity; (2) using climate-adaptive harvest control rules and more precautionary buffers; and (3) targeting age- and genetically-diverse populations that are more resilient to climate change (Ojea et al. 2017).
+Implications for adaptation: First, getting fishery management in place can help improve the status of fisheries (Hilborn 2014) and build resilience to climate change (Free et al. 2019), This can help to mitigate the consequences of climate change in undeveloped economies that lack management capacity, currently have depleted fish stocks, and are expected to be negatively affected by climate change.
+However, climate change will tend to create inequities in fishery opportunities on a global scale (between high latitude and low latitude geographies), and within a geography (changing mixes of species in a place will benefit some and harm others in that place).
+Addressing issues of inequality, especially in regards to those populations that already have food security and livelihood concerns, is important in its own right.
+However, addressing these issues by striving for policy equity and fairness also contributes to social stability and resilience (see for example Southwick et al, 2014), and can promote acceptance of policies developed in response to climate change.

 4.1.3 Ability for management to mitigate the impacts of climate change